This Employer's Jobs

 Loyola University Chicago, a private university founded in 1870 as St. Ignatius College, is the nation’s largest Jesuit, Catholic University and the only one located in Chicago.
 Shaped by our city and our Jesuit traditions, Loyola University Chicago offers students an educational environment unmatched for its diversity of thought and experience.

-With three campuses spread throughout the greater Chicago area - including along the stunning shoreline of Lake Michigan and in the heart of downtown's Magnificent Mile - students have access to hundreds of cultural institutions as well as thousands of internships and networking opportunities with the city's Fortune 500 companies.
+With three campuses spread throughout the greater Chicago area, students have access to hundreds of cultural institutions as well as thousands of internships and networking opportunities with the city's Fortune 500 companies.
 Study-abroad programs at our Rome and Beijing Centers provide engagement with the global community and economy.

 While rigorous programs of research and study are one hallmark of a Jesuit education, we're not just preparing students for a career, we're preparing them for life.
 We challenge our students to learn broadly, to think critically, to serve generously, to lead with integrity, to respect diversity.
 We come from all faiths and ethnic and economic backgrounds, with a common purpose of building a better society.